 This is one of the significant challenges that firms face - the need for employees to receive training which is specific to their role, rather than relying solely on generic training content.

 Who do you need to train?

-If your firm needs to implement the SM&CR, then almost everyone within the firm is likely to need training.
-The depth and breadth of training coverage will depend on the individual’s role within your Firm:
+If your firm is subject to the SM&CR, then almost everyone within the firm is likely to need training.
+The depth and breadth of training coverage will depend on the individual’s role within your firm:

 Awareness training for all staff

-Virtually everyone in your Firm needs to be aware of the SM&CR and particularly the 5 individual conduct rules – enforceable rules that will apply to many more staff members than the current Approved Persons Regime.
+Virtually everyone in your firm needs to be aware of the SM&CR and particularly the 5 individual conduct rules – enforceable rules that will apply to many more staff members than the previous Approved Persons Regime.

 In-depth training for Senior Managers

 The increased accountability placed on those that run your firm – the senior managers – and the fact that these individuals need to be approved by the FCA, mean that in-depth training might be required.
 This will need to cover both tiers of conduct rules, as well as how these rules might impact the particular senior management function being performed.

 Certification is the way the regulator requires firms to deal with specific functions that are not senior management functions, but can have a significant impact on customers, the firm and/or market integrity.
 Examples include client facing functions such as client advisers and discretionary managers (including everyone previously approved to perform the CF30 Controlled Function), and prop traders at the firm.
 Care will need to be taken to make sure these people are sufficiently trained to fulfil their role as well as appreciate the conduct requirements of the SM&CR – particularly because it is your firm (and not the FCA) that must certify these individuals as ‘fit and proper’.

 How can this be achieved?